mrocklin/blog/_posts/work/2014-02-25-Multiple-Dispatch.md

 {% endhighlight %}

 These interactions don't need to reside in each project.
 Multiple dispatch separates interaction code from core code.
+This opens and democratizes interaction, for better or for worse.

 ## Issues